-Pupil Premium children have made good progress and are starting to close the gaps in learning, especially in Upper KS2.
-As a result of the interventions, all Pupil Premium children have made 90% good progress in Reading, 84% good progress in Writing, 90% good progress in Maths and 85% good progress in GPVS.
 Personalised interventions have helped pupils in KS1 and KS2 to develop their writing, by giving them the opportunity to be exposed to a range of genres, and gain a better understanding about how sentences can be structured most effectively.
 The children have then been able to apply these skills back in the classroom.
-Reading interventions have also helped children to develop their confidence in their ability to read. comprehend more complex texts.
+Reading interventions have also helped children to develop their confidence in their ability to read, comprehend more complex texts.
 They have also learnt techniques to help them to identify where to locate key information within a text and then infer and deduce its meaning.
 Speed Reading is another strategy that has been used to support Pupil Premium pupils develop their reading comprehension skills.
 Speed Reading has helped children to develop the key skills of skimming and scanningto locate information quickly within a text, to identify key points.
-Teaching Assistants also withdraw Pupil Premium children for interventions during each afternoon; if they have misunderstood a concept in the morning they will re-visit the learning with the TA to help them to overcome their misconceptions.
+Teaching Assistants and class teachers also withdraw Pupil Premium children for interventions during each afternoon; if they have misunderstood a concept in the morning they will re-visit the learning with the TA to help them to overcome their misconceptions.
 The afternoon sessions are also used to support children by pre-teaching key concepts that will then support them to be able to access the learning within the classroom.